paying-services/logicapp-standard-workflow/README.md

 * does it affect existing webjob? pending
 * does it affect exiting workflow if name is the same? yes  and also override any existing flow defined on there
 * does it support statefull flow? yes
-* does it support stateless flow?
+* does it support stateless flow? yes
+* does it support flow with service provider conection?

 produce the following output
 ![image](https://github.com/paying-services/logicapp-standard-workflow/assets/16611331/f448d534-f668-4fbb-9c74-4bfc5a6da9e0)